-Whole wheat crackers are so easy to make at home and endlessly customizable with your favorite herbs and spices.
-They're sturdy, crunchy, perfect for dipping, and much healthier than store-bought crackers!
-This recipe will show you how to cut the dough for bite-size crackers or create larger artisan-style crackers.
+Whole wheat crackers are easy to make at home and endlessly customizable with your favorite herbs and spices.
+They have amazing crunch, are perfect for dipping, and are much healthier than store-bought crackers!
+This recipe shows you how to create bite-size crackers or larger, rustic, artisan-style crackers.

 Jump to: